 Ramping up your fiber consumption from 15 grams to 150 might seem like a daunting task, but never fear – it's not one that most modern professionals would recommend.
 That said, experts are divided on how much fiber one should actually consume.

-The Institute of Medicine suggests a daily dietary fiber intake of 25 to 38 grams per day, depending on age and sex, while the Dietary Guidelines for Americans suggests 14 grams of fiber per 1,000 calories consumed.
-For Dr. Robert Zembroski, a specialist in functional medicine, clinical nutritionist and author of "REBUILD," however, both are still "far too low" for most people.
+The Institute of Medicine, a research review4 in the American Journal of Lifestyle Medicine contends, suggests a daily dietary fiber intake of 25 to 38 grams per day, depending on age and sex, while the Dietary Guidelines for Americans5 suggests 14 grams of fiber per 1,000 calories consumed.
+For Dr. Robert Zembroski, a specialist in functional medicine, clinical nutritionist and author of REBUILD, however, both are still "far too low" for most people.

-That said, data from Duke University shows that any more than 70 grams per day can have adverse effects on digestion, causing pain, cramping, or diarrhea.
+That said, data from Duke University6 shows that any more than 70 grams per day can have adverse effects on digestion, causing pain, cramping, or diarrhea.

 The best way to figure out your own fiber threshold is to proceed slowly.